Syllabus for PHI-384

 Your answers to the assignment questions should be well developed and convey your understanding of the readings and concepts.
 They should also adequately answer the questions posed.
 If you need help in writing, take a look at The Writing Center: University of Wisconsin-Madison.

 Also, formulate responses in your own words.
 Do not merely copy answers from your reading materials.
-When quoting or paraphrasing from the text or other sources, be sure to cite the source of information properly according to APA guidelines (see also Basic Documentation Rules).
+When quoting or paraphrasing from the text or other sources, be sure to cite the source of information properly according to APA guidelines.
 If you have further questions, your mentor will guide you in accordance with the correct style of documentation.

 Prepare your written assignments using whatever word processing program you have on your computer.
 Include your name at the top of the paper, as well as the course name and code and the semester and year in which you are enrolled.